hanhanwu/Hanhan_Penetration_Testing_Practice/Concept_Notes.md

       * Input IP ranges through comand line
         * `nmap -sS -vvv -p 80 192.168.195.0/24`, type ip ranges in comand line
         * `nmap -sS -vvv -p 80 -iL input_ip_file`, ip ranges are in a file
+      * 4 primary scans
+        * TCP full connection scan
+          * It may provide the most accurate scan, but automatic shunning system may block the source of the scan at the Internet Service Provider (ISP)
+          * `nmap -sT -vvv -p 80 192.168.195.0/24`
+        * SYN scan
+          * A type of TCP scan, but faster and quieter
+          * Don't use it on extremely old or sensitive equipments.
+If the system cannot close the connection itself without receiving ACK response, there can be problems, sometimes it can be Denial of Service (DoS)
+          * `nmap -sS -vvv -p 80 192.168.195.0/24`
+        * ACK scan
+          * Rarest TCP scan and it's slow
+          * But it's good for mapping firwall rule sets
+          * Some systems act in a strange way when you are doing ACK scan, so better to have `tcpdump` running or an inline tap on your system
+          * `nmap -sA -vvv -p80 192.168.195.0/24`
+        * UDP scans
+          * Extremely slow
+          * And it lies... such as it reports "filtered/open", basically means it does not know
+          * Better not to use this scan in an organization, dones't have too much benefit and annoying